Introduction

 Sky Lantern Price?

-Single color sky lantern: about NT$150
+- Single color sky lantern: about NT$150

-Two-color sky lantern: about NT$200
+- Two-color sky lantern: about NT$200

-Colorful sky lanterns: about NT$300
+- Colorful sky lanterns: about NT$300

-Environmentally friendly sky lanterns: about NT$400
+- Environmentally friendly sky lanterns: about NT$400

 How to release alantern?

-Go to a shop and buy a colorful lantern.
+- Go to a shop and buy a colorful lantern.

-Write words of blessing and wishing on the lanterns.
+- Write words of blessing and wishing on the lanterns.

-Ask the staff to help light the fuel in the lantern.
+- Ask the staff to help light the fuel in the lantern.

-Hold it down while the hot air fill the lantern.
+- Hold it down while the hot air fill the lantern.

-Release the lantern to float upwards.
+- Release the lantern to float upwards.

 These lanterns are waterproof, so rain is not a problem.
 However, windy weather can cause serious damage.

-Best Things to Do in
+Things to Do in Shifen Old Street

 Shifen Old Street is world-famous for its sky lantern tradition.
 Visitors can write their wishes, hopes and dreams on the brightly coloured paper lanterns and then release them into the sky, watching them float through the air, conveying messages of love, good luck and prosperity.
-This practice symbolizes hopes and dreams being taken to heaven.
-Whether it’s your first time or your fifth time, watching the lanterns rise to the top of the mountain is an unforgettable experience.

 In addition to its beautiful scenery, the town’s vintage train station and bustling street markets offer a glimpse into Taiwan’s history, making for a truly unique experience for visitors.
 Whether you want to release sky lanterns, admire majestic waterfalls, or just stroll through the old streets, Shifen Old Street will give you an unforgettable experience.

-Release a Sky Lantern
+Release a Sky Lantern at Shifen Old Street

 ■ Shifen old street: Sky Lantern Experience (Colorful Sky Lantern Voucher) 吉祥天燈 (Below)

-Watch the Train Pass Through the Street
+Watch the Train Pass Through the Old Street

-Check the train schedule and find a spot to shoot a video, one of the most iconic photos of Taiwan.
+Tip: Check the train schedule and find a spot to shoot a video, one of the most iconic photos of Taiwan.

 Street Food & Local Charm

 Beyond lanterns, Shifen is also a haven for delicious Taiwanese street food.
 From grilled sausages on a stick to peanut ice cream rolls wrapped in cilantro (trust us—it works), there’s no shortage of local treats to try while you explore.
-The shops also sell hand-crafted goods, lantern-themed souvenirs, and nostalgic candy that kids and adults both love.

 Tip: Bring cash, as many vendors may not accept credit cards.
+Grab a few snacks and enjoy them as you explore the old railway town.

 Visit Shifen Waterfall